jxrajala/jxrajala.github.io/index.md

 ## Projects

-[Github Personal Website:](https://jxrajala.github.io/) building a personal homepage on Github using Jekyll Pages as part of Command-Line Tools for Linguists course.
+[Github Website:](https://jxrajala.github.io/) building a personal homepage on Github using Jekyll Pages as part of Command-Line Tools for Linguists course.

 [MA thesis in French Linguistics:](http://urn.fi/URN:NBN:fi:hulib-201611283125) a study of the phonetic norm of Québec French.